FAQ: WOLFDOGS

 In addition to behavioral differences, wolfdogs need far more in depth care and stimulation than a private owner can provide.
 Wolfdogs are extreme athletes, meaning they are also expert escape artists.
 Many people find that wolfdogs exhibit destructive behaviors such as excessive digging and chewing.
 These behaviors are instinctual and cannot be trained out, but are heightened by inadequate stimulation and boredom.
 Wolfdogs need large spaces to run, jump, dig, and den similar to a full wolf.
 They also have very different dietary needs from domestic dogs.

-• One of the first steps to identifying a wolfdog is looking at their phenotypes.
+One of the first steps to identifying a wolfdog is looking at their phenotype.
 A phenotype is an observable characteristic determined by genetics.
-Wolves have different characteristics than domestic dogs, and wolfdogs often follow a sliding scale— the higher wolf content, the more wolf phenotypes they will have.
-Visit our Wolf FAQ page to learn more about wolf phenotypes.
+Wolves have different characteristics than domestic dogs, and wolfdogs often follow a sliding scale— the higher wolf content, the more wolf phenotype they will have.
+Visit our Wolf FAQ page to learn more about wolf phenotype.

-• No, wolfdogs are not sterile.
-Because domestic dogs are classified as Canis lupus familiaris, all species under the “Canis” genus can interbreed freely with fertile offspring, although this rule does not extend upwards to the family of “Canidae”.
+No, wolfdogs are not sterile.
+All species under the “Canis” genus can interbreed freely with fertile offspring, although this rule does not extend upwards to the family of “Canidae”.

 While it is exceedingly rare, this means wolves, dogs, coyotes, and jackals have the potential for fertile offspring, but there won’t be any fox-wolf hybrids out there!